WSU-kduncan/cs2900-Dgrinstead/README.md

 Project 1-Networking
 1. The reason why this can be done is because of NAT networking
 2. NAT stands for Network Address Translation

+Project 1-Setting up the Host only network configuration

+1. The first thing you want to do is click the virtual machine you want to configure like this
+2. Select network
+3. On my virtual machines you can have up to 4 different network adapters, other virtual machines may have something else.
+4. Click enable network adapter
+5. On the "Attached To" section you want to select the different network type of you choice
+6. Hit Okay to save